hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

         <span class="param">bound_vpc_id</span>
         <span class="param-flags">optional</span>
         If set, defines a constraint on the EC2 instance to be associated with the VPC ID that matches the value specified by this parameter.
+This constraint is only checked by the ec2 auth method as well as the iam auth method only when inferring an ec2 instance.
       </li>
     </ul>
     <ul>